 Consumer Price Index- Rural measure changes over time in general level of prices of goods and services that rural households acquire for the purpose of consumption.CPI(R) has also been entrusted to NSSO(FOD) from Department of Posts for 1181 villages across the country out of which 5 villages pertaining to Lakshadweep is carried out by DES.
 The shifting of price collection work from Department of post (DOP) to field operation Division (FOD) started from September, 18 to October, 18.
 FOD has taken independent charge of work from November, 2018 onwards.
 The regular price collection and transmission of monthly price in the web portal of CPI (U) is being done by FOD.
 The present base year for CPI (R) is 2012=100.

 CSO(PSD) is in the process of revising the base year of CPI(R) from 2012=100 to the latest.
 The market survey for revising the is expected to start from February, 2019.

 3. Rural Price Collection (RPC)

 The data collected on rural retail prices are used for compiling the consumer price index (CPI) for Agricultural labourers/Rural Labourers.
+The Labour Bureau, Ministry of Labour, compiles and publishes the CPI for agricultural labourers.
+The base year for RPC is 1986=100.
+Data collection from 603 villages per month from 26 States is collected every month.
 The price collection of RPC started from 1960 by FOD on behalf of Labour Bureau, Shimla.
-The Labour Bureau, Ministry of Labour, compiles and publishes the CPI for agricultural labourers.

 The objective of the survey is to estimate annual income, savings and investments of the household sector and Non-Profit Institutions Serving Households (NPISH).
 The Pilot Survey is designed to study and estimate the methodology, design and questionnaires for the above indicators of the survey.
 The survey is conducted on behalf of CSO, NAD.